pionl/TabBar/README.md

 After creating your custom styles you may inject them to your tab bar by using `tabBar(style:)` and `tabItem(style:)` functions.
 Here is the showcase of default style and one of the examples of what you can achieve by customizing tab bar:

 ![](https://github.com/onl1ner/onl1ner/blob/master/Resources/TabBar/Showcase.png?raw=true)

+### fillSpaceBetwenItems

+Return `true` if you want to fill full width of the bar by the items (like 2 items will have bigger space between them).
+Return `false` if you want dynamic width of the tabbar style

+### fillSpaceBetwenItems

+By defualt HSStack has padding.
+To use the default padding return `nil`.
+Otherwise return any `CGFloat` you want.

 ## Contribution